ngs-docs/angus/mapping-variant-calling.md

 ### Indexing: Prepare reference for mapping:

-Our first step is to index the reference genome for use by BWA.
-Indexing allows the aligner to quickly find potential alignment sites for query sequences in a genome, which saves time during alignment.
+Our first step is to index the reference sequences for use by BWA.
+Indexing allows the aligner to quickly find potential alignment sites for query sequences in a reference, which saves time during alignment.
 Indexing the reference only has to be run once.
-The only reason you would want to create a new index is if you are working with a different reference genome or you are using a different tool for alignment.
+The only reason you would want to create a new index is if you are working with a different reference or you are using a different tool for alignment.

 ```